wdbm/TFLOSSH/protest_phone.md

 When you use Signal, you can create chat groups on it with auto-deleting messages to protect your right to privacy.
 You should likely be *organising* in such a group, with messages autodeleting after perhaps an hour.
 It may be ok to have another group that autodeletes messages after a week in order to ensure that photographs and other forms of evidence are saved online and not just on your phone.

+Some more detailed guidance on the use of Signal is [here](https://ssd.eff.org/en/module/how-use-signal-android).

 Unfortunately, Signal is dependent on the internet and is centralised.
 So, you need an internet connection to use it and you need the Signal computers to be switched on for it to work.
 Police and governments have the ability to switch off such servers, to switch off the internet, and to jam access to the internet using radio devices at protests.

 ## anonymous and peer-to-peer messaging